 Figure II.1 – Network model for H.248 IP access gateways (for half call only) and user plane stacks

-Editor’s note: The SCTP association, SCTP stream and DC channel boxes in the figure above should be depicted in a different way not to give the impression they are different protocol layers.
-Maybe tt could be three boxes at the same level, or two boxes inside an SCTP association box.

 Both protocols, DTLS and SCTP, are of type connection-oriented, hence there are correspondent bearer control protocol (BCP) procedures for the establishment of firstly a DTLS session and then subsequently a SCTP association.

 NOTE – It is expected that there will be only a primary SCTP path used, thus, not any secondary SCTP path prepared (due to the fact of the underlying DTLS/UDP tunnel).